stevebrodie/apogee-one2-linux/README.md

 ## Known Issues and Open Questions

-- **Playback stream fails mid-play** — the PCM opens successfully and audio begins, but the stream drops with "File descriptor in bad state" or "No such device".
-Root cause not yet confirmed.
-May be related to USB address reassignment when `wait_for_device()` re-unbinds the device after modprobe.
+* **Playback PCM opens but no audio has been confirmed.** The `media.c` patch fixes the crash that previously prevented the PCM from opening at all — `aplay` and `speaker-test` no longer return "Invalid argument".
+However, the stream fails immediately after opening with "File descriptor in bad state" or "No such device or address".
+The `speaker-test` tool prints channel names ("Front Left / Front Right") before any audio data flows, so that output is not evidence of audio reaching the hardware.
+No audible output has been confirmed.
+Root cause is under investigation — likely related to USB address reassignment when `wait_for_device()` re-unbinds the device after modprobe.
-- **The `.zst.bak` backup is not the original stock module** — if you need to restore the stock module, use `sudo apt install --reinstall linux-modules-extra-$(uname -r)`
+* **The `.zst.bak` backup is not the original stock module** — if you need to restore the stock module, use `sudo apt install --reinstall linux-modules-extra-$(uname -r)`
-- **Both modules must come from the same build** — `snd_usb_audio` and `snd_usbmidi_lib` must be loaded from the same compiled tree.
+* **Both modules must come from the same build** — `snd_usb_audio` and `snd_usbmidi_lib` must be loaded from the same compiled tree.
 Mixing stock and custom versions causes symbol CRC mismatches.

 ---